mislavcimpersak/devops-on-demand/README.md

 A Django exercise.

 Calculates optimal number of DevOps Managers and DevOps Engineers required to cover multiple data centers.
+Servers are maintained by the DevOps Manager and possibly other DevOps Engineers called in on-demand.
+There is only one Manager, but there can be many Engineers.

 ## Notes